Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Akkadian Empire/Sargonic Dynasty/Naram-Sin.md

-Naram-Sin was the fourth king of the [[2.
-Akkadian Empire]] he was preceded by his father [[Manishtushu]].
+Naram-Sin was the fourth king of the [[Akkadian Empire]] he was preceded by his father [[Manishtushu]].
 Naram-Sin was the greatest king since [[Sargon of Akkad]] (his grandfather) and ruled for 36 years.
 It was during Naram-Sin's rule that the Akkadian Empire was most vast.
 Naram-Sin was succeeded by his son Shar-Kali-Sharri after his death.

 Naram-Sin increased royal control over the city-states by appointing his sons as governors and his daughters as priestesses.
 He solidified control over Elam.